wp-plugins/pinterest-pinboard-widget/readme.txt

 1. A new "Pinterest Pinboard" widget will be available under Appearance > Widgets.
 1. Add it to your sidebar and edit settings of the plugin

+== Frequently Asked Questions ==

+= My latest pins are not showing on my website  =

+The Pinterest Pinboard Widget caches the RSS feed from Pinterest itself every 15 minutes.
+This improves loading time of your website, but may show a new pin with a slight delay.
+A just added pin also takes some time to show up in Pinterest's RSS feed.

+= Can I disable caching? =

+In the current version caching is always enabled (15 minutes).
+Future versions of the plugin will allow you to set the caching interval or disable caching completely.

+= Can I add a Follow Me button? =

+The current version show a 'more pins' link only.
+Future versions of the plugin will have more choices of buttons provided by Pinterest.

+== Screenshots ==

+1. Settings of the widget under: Appearance > Widgets
+2. This is the Pinterest Pinboard widget in the sidebar of the Twenty Eleven WordPress theme

 == Changelog ==

 = 1.0.0 =

 * Initial version